-Whether the proposed plan or experimental design is likely to deliver on the goals of the proposal.

-- The reasonableness and realism of the proposed budget and timeline, to the extent appropriate. - If you're not currently operating in the UK we'll also assess the extent to which the proposed work will benefit the UK.
+- Whether the proposed plan or experimental design is likely to deliver on the goals of the proposal. - The reasonableness and realism of the proposed budget and timeline. - If you're not currently operating in the UK we'll also assess the extent to which the proposed work will benefit the UK (see below for more info).